340051-rgb/informatics-portfolio/programming/project-08-html-css/README.md

 ## 1. Description

 This project is a web-based auto financing simulator developed as a school practice project.
 The application allows users to simulate a vehicle financing plan by entering the vehicle name, price, down payment percentage, and financing term.
-Although the project was not deployed to the web, it is fully functional in a local environment and focused on user interaction and dynamic content generation using JavaScript.
+Although the project was not deployed to the web, it is fully functional in a local environment and focuses on user interaction and dynamic content generation using JavaScript.

 ## 2. Objective